Crack the Mortgage Rate Code and Save 💲

 MBS Gap Trends:

-This view highlights how the MBS Gap compresses like a hero 🦸 or widens like a villain 🦹, often driving mortgage rates more than the yield itself.
+This view highlights how the MBS Gap can compress like a hero 🦸 or widen like a villain 🦹, often driving mortgage rates more than the yield itself.
 The FHFA Fed desk compressed the gap to keep mortgage rates lower.
 FHFA sets policy for Freddie Mac and Fannie Mae, and most lenders use the Fed’s underwriting system for loans.
+This uptick is expected; the FHFA policy desk is working on balancing the GSE books.

 🔎 Economic Reports that USED to affect the bond Yield and your mortgage Rate 📈📉

-The economic reports below provide context, not direction.
-Data from the Bureau of Labor Statistics (BLS) and the Department of Labor (DOL) can trigger initial bond market reactions, shaping the 10-year Treasury yield, the MBS gap, and mortgage rates 📊.
+The bond and mortgage markets were back to basics and math.
+For now, these reports won’t make or break the bond market.
+The Data from the Bureau of Labor Statistics (BLS) and the Department of Labor (DOL) can trigger initial bond market reactions, shaping the 10-year Treasury yield, the MBS gap, and mortgage rates 📊.
 Reviewing these reports helps explain what the market saw before we break down why it responded—or didn’t—this week.

 CLICK PICTURE TO ACCESS DATA

-What My Crystal Ball 🔮 is Telling Me about Next Week’s Mortgage Rates
+What My Crystal Ball 🔮 is Telling Me about This Week’s Mortgage Rates – On hold for more data since the conflict broke out

-Next Week 🚦 Stop, Slide, or Spike?
-Rates on the Edge
+This Week 🚦 Stop, Slide, or Spike?
+Was Entering Volatility Phase

 🏡 Let’s Decode the Mortgage Market Together! 💰🔎

 Wow! 🤯 There’s a lot to take in, but don’t worry—I’ve got you!
 Mastering this step is key before searching for your dream home. 🔑Understanding how mortgage rates are determined and how to negotiate with lenders on rates and fees can save you thousands over time. 💵 But it doesn’t have to be complicated!
-Let’s simplify the process together.📅 Schedule a Zoom call with me, and we’ll review the data step by step.
-I’ll share my screen to give you a clear view of market insights so you can make confident, informed decisions about your next steps. ✅✨Got questions❓ or prefer a quick chat 💬Call or Text 📞 248-343-2459.
-I’m here to help anytime! 🆘 Stay current and ahead of your future competition by visiting the website for updated articles 3 to 4 times a week.
-Mortgage Rates are updated daily.
+Let’s simplify the process together.📅 Schedule a Zoom call with me, and we’ll review the data step by step. ✨Got questions❓ or prefer a quick chat 💬Call or Text 📞 248-343-2459.
+I’m here to help anytime!

 Pam Sawyer at Metro Detroit Home Experts - Team Tag it Sold